 - Close Range – Grappling Range: My arm can grab the opponent’s head.
 Within this range I can use headbutts, elbows, knees, body strikes, and grappling techniques.

-Once an external weapon is introduced the meanings of the ranges shifts into a new dimension that is more specific to the particular weapon being used and the distance the weapon is able to effectively function.
+Once an external weapon is introduced the meanings of the ranges shifts into a new dimension that is more specific to the particular weapon used and the distance in which the weapon is able to effectively function.
 For example, a short bladed weapon has a very different set of ranges when compared to a long wooden staff.
 Once a student builds an implicit understanding of one set of ranges it is often simple to translate this understanding to a new weapon and its ranges.
-This ‘universality’, if you would, helps propel a students learning in one area through to seemingly unrelated areas, and all knowledge gained in one aspect gives a learning edge to all other areas.
-Perhaps a little philosophical-sounding, but true nonetheless.
+This ‘universality’, if you would, helps propel a student’s learning in one area through to seemingly unrelated areas, and all knowledge gained in one aspect gives a learning edge to all other areas.

-The core idea of a set of ranges pervades and adapts to all situations.
-Understanding the range you are in is crucial to the effectiveness of any attack or defense being used, and where you and your opponent can flow to as a situation develops.
+The core idea of ranges pervades all martial arts and can adapt to all situations.
+Understanding the range you are in is crucial to the effectiveness of any attack or defence being used successfully, and to what positions you and your opponent can flow as a situation develops.

 Rent our Business Hub facilities